Home

 to promote students' personal development and understanding of themselves and to complement other areas of their study by developing skills of analysis, drawing inferences etc.'

 The course has 12 assignments.
-Examination by two papers either at Core or Extended level.
-This course also covers the Edexcel specification.
+Examination by two papers - all students now take the same paper

 For many colleges, universities, training schemes and employment opportunities, GCSE Maths is considered an essential entry requirement.
 Yet, for many, Maths is a very demanding subject.
 This is therefore one of the courses we offer at two different levels.

 Core Maths deals with the basics.
-It will allow you to achieve up to and including a grade C but, because the number of topics you cover is more limited, it allows you to concentrate more fully on these subjects.
+It will allow you to achieve up to and including a grade C (new level 4) but, because the number of topics you cover is more limited, it allows you to concentrate more fully on these subjects.
 Our Higher course is much more demanding.
 This is for maths enthusiasts and those who like to rise to the challenge.
 Its scope is much greater and requires, we believe, twice as much study time.
-It will , however, allow you to achieve a grade A*.
+It will , however, allow you to achieve a grade A* (new level 9).
 We recommend that only students who are achieving a level 7 at Key Stage 3 should contemplate this course.
 If you are uncertain of your level, many bookshops offer SATs papers which allow you to test yourself.

 For both Core and Higher courses, the final exams consist of two papers.
 Core students sit papers 1 and 3.
 Extended candidates take papers 2 and 4.